NASA’s MAIA satellite mission will investigate the effects of particulate matter air pollution on human health.

 Ground data processing will convert the satellite instrument’s raw data into calibrated measurements in each of MAIA’s 14 spectral bands, calculate aerosol optical depth and other optical and physical characteristics of the pollution, and then convert those data into concentrations of different types of particulate matter.
 To fill in data gaps, the satellite data will be combined with data from atmospheric models and surface monitors to produce daily maps of particulate matter concentrations.
 Credit: NASA/JPL-Caltech

-In addition to epidemiological studies, MAIA data will support other applications, including evaluations of the impact of PM pollution on natural and human environments, information for air quality regulators and policymakers, and research into aerosol and cloud interactions with Earth’s climate.
+In addition to epidemiological studies, MAIA data will support other applications, including evaluations of the impact of particulate matter pollution on natural and human environments and information for air quality regulators and policymakers.
+The MAIA-ASI investigation will also address science objectives defined by the Italian science community.

 Small Mission, Big Contributions